 - Maximum value – an experienced broker will know how to value your business based off market insight and previous transactions.
 They will aim to court several offers and negotiate the highest one with the best overall terms.

 - Upfront requirements – to work with a broker you’ll need to be organized and have information on your business ready.
 Their buyers are highly motivated, organized and willing to execute for the right business, but need the documentation ready to do so.

-- Fees – a broker will charge typically up to 15% of the sale value of the business upon successful closing.
-That being said, if you hire the right broker in almost every case, the net proceeds to the seller (sale value minus broker fees) are higher than those from a marketplace, auction or direct sale.
+- Fees – a broker will typically charge up to 15% of the sale value of the business upon successful closing.
+That being said, if you hire the right broker, in almost every case the net proceeds to the seller (sale value minus broker fees) are higher than those from a marketplace, auction or direct sale.
 Here’s a good example of Tim Seidler who sold his business with FE International for $100K more than he thought his business was worth.

 A broker is a good option if you don’t have a great deal of experience valuing or selling businesses, don’t have the time to spare and want maximum proceeds from the sale of your business.
 A brokered sale usually takes between 4-8 weeks depending on the size of the business (larger businesses can take longer).
 You can learn more about the process here.

 The final option is to directly approach potential buyers (cold email or call) and persuade them to buy the business.
 The most efficient way to do this is target other business owners in the same or a complementary niche.

 - No fees – if you find a buyer yourself and close successfully it’s going to cost you a lot less than the other options.
 It’s likely you’ll only incur fees for legal advice.